yonasBSD/ddoc/website/src/setup.md

 If you don't have a `src/css` directory, the default `src/css/site.css` file will be written.

 If nothing is obviously missing, ddoc won't do anything.
+Most importantly, `ddoc --init` won't overwrite or remove any file.

 So to restore defaults, remove some part and run `ddoc --init`.